 - 1996: The University of North Carolina at Asheville, Awarded the Senior Scholar

 - 1995-1996: Alpha Kappa Delta (Sociological Honors Society)

-I am interested in the study of the American South, particularly race relations in the South and southern identity.
+Dr. Thompson is interested in the study of the American South, particularly race relations in the South and southern identity.
 Other areas of interest include poverty, homelessness, and gender inequality.
-In my free time, I enjoy riding horses, hiking, and spending time with my husband and dogs and cat.
+In her free time, she enjoys riding horses, hiking, and spending time with her husband and dogs and cat.